Employer of Record

 Remuneration

-Employees receive monthly salary payments, while independent contractors’ payment frequency is determined by agreement, typically invoiced on net 30-day terms.
+Employees usually receive monthly salary payments, while independent contractors’ payment frequency is determined by agreement, typically invoiced according to agreed commercial terms.

 Workers’ Rights

-Employees enjoy rights such as paid leave and severance, while independent contractors have limited benefits and no protection against contract termination.
+Employees enjoy rights such as paid leave, sickness protection, and notice protections, while independent contractors have more limited protections and generally no labour-law severance rights.

 Benefits